ccap86/ccape-programmer-portfolio/README.md

-# ccape's Microservice Projects for FCC
+# ccape's Portfolio

 ### Description:

-This is a portfolio application which displays the
-API and Microservices work as part of the freecodecamp curriculum.
+This is a portfolio application that contains ccape's API and Microservices apps from FCC ( freecodecamp) curriculum.